GeoSDF: Plane Geometry Diagram Synthesis via Signed Distance Field

 \subsection{Computational Efficiency and Convergence Analysis}

 The computational efficiency and convergence behavior of our GeoSDF framework are critical for its practical applicability.
-To evaluate computational performance, we compare the performance, resource usage, and rendering time versus Batch Size for the IMO level figure as shown in Tab.~\ref{tab:performance}.
+To evaluate computational performance, we compare the performance, resource usage, and time versus Batch Size for the IMO level figure as shown in Tab.~\ref{tab:performance}.
 GeoSDF could also run on the CPU or the laptop platform due to it is not sensitive to the computing power.
-The optimization time is nearly constant, so not included in this table because we find the bottleneck is in the transfer speed between the GPU and CPU.
+The optimization time is nearly constant versus Batch Size, and we find the bottleneck is in the transfer speed between the GPU and CPU.
 We measure the average optimization time for generating diverse geometric figures.
 For typical complex IMO level figures (e.g., those involving 20+ elements and 20+ constraints), the generation process converges in about 20s with annotations.
 For example, the optimization time is about 21.3s for IMO 2021 P4 for all batch size configurations with 24 elements and 24 constraints.
 This performance demonstrates the feasibility of our approach for interactive or near-interactive geometric design.